VipAct: Visual-Perception Enhancement via Specialized VLM Agent Collaboration and Tool-use: Exploration of different VLMs

 \section{Exploration of different VLMs}

-In addition to the GPT-4o model used in our main experiments, we also evaluate other VLMs on our tasks.
-Specifically, we explore LLaVA-OneVision-7B \citep{li2024llava}, the latest open-source model in the LLaVA series, which supports multiple images as inputs and demonstrates superior performance compared to other open-source models of similar size.
-However, when applying \textsc{VipAct}'s prompt (described in Section \ref{sec: prompt}) to LLaVA-OneVision-7B, we found that it fails to follow key instructions, such as adhering to the required format, making it unable to extract the tool-use indicators necessary for integrating external tools.
-Additionally, we empirically observe that LLaVA-OneVision-7B frequently generates image captions, even when no such instruction is provided in the prompt.
-This suggests that current open-source SOTA VLMs struggle with complex instruction-following and are biased towards image captioning or description tasks, potentially due to imbalanced pretraining data formats.
+In addition to the GPT-4o used in our main experiments, we also evaluate other VLMs on our tasks.
+Specifically, we explore five additional SOTA VLMs, including (1) open-source models: LLaVA-OneVision-7B \citep{li2024llava}, the latest open-source model in the LLaVA series, InternVL-2-Pro \citep{chen2023internvl, chen2024far}, and Llama-3.2-90b-vision \citep{dubey2024llama}; and (2) close-source models: Gemini-1.5-Pro \citep{team2024gemini} and Claude-3.5-Sonnet \citep{anthropic_claude3_5_sonnet}.

-We also evaluate LLaVA-OneVision-7B using the prompting baselines, with results on the Blink benchmark shown in Table \ref{tab: Blink_result_llava}.
-We observe that across all prompts, the model only achieves above-random accuracy on tasks such as object counting, where it counts the number of objects in an image, and spatial relations, where it determines spatial relationships between objects in a scene.
-These tasks are more typical of standard VQA problems frequently found in previous VQA datasets \citep{li2024llava2, bansal2020visual}.
-In contrast, for other tasks, the model's performance is near or below random, and we observe significant positional biases \citep{zhang2024position, shi2024judging}, with the model consistently predicting the first option for nearly all data points in a given task.
+For open-source models, we find that applying \textsc{VipAct}'s prompt (described in Section \ref{sec: prompt}) reveals significant limitations.
+These VLMs often fail to follow key instructions, such as adhering to the required format, which is critical for extracting the tool-use indicators necessary for integrating external tools.
+Furthermore, they frequently generate image captions even when no such instruction is provided, suggesting a bias towards image captioning or description tasks.

-These findings suggest that current open-source SOTA VLMs still struggle to generalize to more complex or non-standard VQA tasks, lacking fine-grained perception capabilities.
-Furthermore, alternative prompting strategies that effectively elicit responses from LLMs do not produce noticeable improvements over the zero-shot baseline in this case.
+To evaluate these open-source VLMs comprehensively, we apply prompting baselines and report the results on the Blink benchmark and MMVP in Table \ref{tab: Blink_result_llava} and Table \ref{tab:result_open_mmvp}.
+These results demonstrate that while LLaVA-OneVision-7B achieves above-random accuracy on tasks like object counting and spatial relations—typical of standard VQA problems found in prior datasets \citep{li2024llava2, bansal2020visual}—it performs near or below random on other tasks.
+We also observe significant positional biases \citep{zhang2024position, shi2024judging}, with this model frequently predicting the first option for most data points within a task.
+In contrast, InternVL-2-Pro and Llama-3.2-90b-vision exhibit better performance, though still significantly behind GPT-4o.
+These findings indicate that current open-source SOTA VLMs struggle with generalizing to more complex or non-standard VQA tasks, lacking the fine-grained perception capabilities necessary for broader applicability.
+Moreover, alternative prompting strategies do not yield noticeable improvements over the zero-shot baseline for these models.